Darkade/Darkade.github.io/yonder-for-sheets.md

 We collect information from you when you use our addon and gather data when you use it by interacting with it.

 When installing our add-on, you will be required to authorize it with your Google account.
-We only ever get access to the Google Sheets document you enable and authorize the add on for.
+We only ever get access to the Google Sheets™ document you enable and authorize the add on for.

 When you install and use the add-on we may record usage statistics.
 We also may retain execution logs including time of day and unaggregated user data.